chocolateboy/autobox/README.md

 ```

 autobox::universal is loaded automatically by autobox, and, as its name suggests, can be used to install
-a universal `type` method for autoboxed values e.g.
+a universal `type` method for autoboxed values, e.g.

 ```perl
 use autobox UNIVERSAL => 'autobox::universal';